In 2009, Bogaerts' Aruba South team participated in the Senior League World Series, squaring off against U.S. competition in Bangor, Maine.

 "The biggest part for me is just forgetting about yesterday," Bogaerts said.
 "Today's a new day.
 Going out there, doing the best I can and helping the team win."
 (A Shirkey - MLB.com - Aug 2, 2015)

 It came down to one final dramatic sequence with two outs in the bottom of the ninth, but Xander had his 26-game hitting streak snapped in a 5-2 loss to the Blue Jays.

 Representing the tying run, Bogaerts struck out swinging on a full-count, 99-mph fastball by Blue Jays closer Roberto Osuna to end the game.
 Bogaerts went 0-for-3 and walked twice.
 He was ahead in the count, 3-0, in his final at-bat in the ninth before Osuna bounced back.

 "I wish I was a little bit more patient in the last at-bat," Bogaerts said.
 "I swung at a tough pitch.
 I was kind of looking up in the zone, but it was a bit too up for me, and it was a tough day to lose the streak.
-Obviously, I had a chance to at least get on base and get David a chance to do something with the game, but I battled and I enjoyed every bit of it."
+But I battled and I enjoyed every bit of it."
 (Browne - MLB.com - 6/3/16)

 What the coaches see is the makeup, the high intelligence, the drive.
 As a hitter, Torey Lovullo and Chili Davis say Bogaerts’ approach is to look out at the mound and essentially say, “my hands are faster than anything you can throw, then adjusts.”